 If you want your air conditioner to perform efficiently for years, you need to identify and avoid some common mistakes.
 From choosing an improperly sized air conditioner, to making faulty installation, to overlooking maintenance – most air conditioning mistakes are quite predictable and easily avoidable.
 Failure to avoid the common mistakes may result in frequent AC breakdowns, and high electricity bills.
-While you can easily hire aircon servicing Singapore, it is always a good idea to take the necessary steps to prevent AC failures.
+While you can easily hire an aircon service, it is always a good idea to take the necessary steps to prevent AC failures.

 • Buying an oversized AC – You may make your first mistake even before you buy an AC.
 When choosing an air conditioner for your home or office, consider the area that needs cooling and select the size of your AC accordingly.